 The Florida Municipal Power Agency (FMPA or the Agency) is a project-oriented, jointaction agency.
-There are currently 30 Members of FMPA - each a municipal electric utility - located throughout the State of Florida.
+There are currently 31 Members of FMPA - each a municipal electric utility - located throughout the State of Florida.
 As a joint-action agency, FMPA facilitates opportunities for FMPA Members to participate in power supply projects developed by third-party Florida utilities and other power producers.
 For example, FMPA facilitated the participation of 15 FMPA Members in an 8.8 percent undivided ownership interest in the St. Lucie Nuclear Power Plant Unit No. 2, developed by Florida Power & Light Company (FPL).
 FMPA's direct responsibility for power supply is with the All-Requirements Power Supply Project (the ARP), where the Agency has committed to planning for and supplying all of the power requirements of 14 ARP Participants.
 FMPA's TYSP is focused on the resources of, and planning for, the ARP.

-The total summer capacity of ARP resources for the year 2012 is 1,894 MW.
-This capacity is comprised of ARP Participant-owned resources, ARP Participant entitlements and ownership shares in nuclear, coal and gas-fired power plants located in the State of Florida, ARP owned resources and ownership shares in coal and gas-fired power plants located in the State of Florida, and power purchase agreements, and is summarized below in Table ES-1.
+The total summer capacity of ARP resources for the year 2013 is 1,779 MW.
+This capacity is comprised of ARP Participant-owned resources, ARP Participant entitlements and ownership shares in nuclear, coal and gas-fired power plants located in the State of Florida, ARP owned resources and ownership shares in coal and gas-fired power plants located in the State of Florida, and power purchase agreements, and are summarized below in Table ES-1.

 Summer Capacity

 Resource Category (MW)

-Nuclear 77
+Nuclear 57

 ARP Ownership 1,126

-ARP Participant Ownership 405
+ARP Participant Ownership 353

-Power Purchases 286
+Power Purchases 243

-Net Total 2012 ARP Resources 1,894
+Net Total 2013 ARP Resources 1,779

-Table ES-1 FMPA ARP Summer 2012 Capacity Resources
+Table ES-1FMPA ARP Summer 2013 Capacity Resources

-Based on the ARP's 2012 Load Forecast, the ARP is expected to be able to meet its generation capacity requirements with existing resources through 2021.
-The projected peak native ARP summer load for 2012 is 1,265 MW and is forecast to increase to 1,392 MW in 2021.
-At this time, FMPA is planning to meet the ARP's need for additional generation capacity in 2022 through a power purchase, or unit participation agreement from a supplier to be determined.
+Based on the ARP's 2013 Load Forecast, the ARP is expected to be able to meet its generation capacity requirements with existing resources through 2022.
+The projected peak native ARP summer load for 2013 is 1,264 MW and is forecast to increase to 1,381 MW in 2022.
+At this time, FMPA is planning to meet the ARP's need for additional generation capacity in 2023 through a power purchase, or unit participation agreement from a supplier to be determined.
 FMPA will continue to evaluate and develop sufficient and cost-effective resource alternatives for the ARP through its integrated resource planning process.

 In 2010, FMPA, on behalf of the ARP, responded to a Request for Proposals from the City of Quincy for providing full-requirements capacity and energy beyond Quincy's entitlement in a Southeastern Power Administration (SEPA) Project.
 The ARP was awarded the Quincy contract for the term of January 1, 2011 through December 31, 2015.
-The ARP is expecting to provide a peak requirement of 26MW to Quincy above its SEPA entitlement during the summer of 2012.
-The sale to Quincy increases the projected ARP load to 1,291 MW for the summer of 2012.
+The ARP is expecting to provide a peak requirement of 26 MW to Quincy above its SEPA entitlement during the summer of 2013.
+The sale to Quincy increases the projected ARP load to 1,290 MW for the summer of 2013.